 At a glance

-Join us on a Dentistry internship in Mexico and prepare for a career in dentistry.
-You’ll shadow experienced dentists in clinics and health centres and learn from observing them.
-This is a great opportunity to get insight into how dentistry is practiced in a developing country, which could help your future career.
+- Shadow experienced dentists in clinics and health centres and learn from observing them.
+This is a great opportunity to get insight into how dentistry is practiced in a developing country.

 Completely flexible datesSee Dates